-(c) Interest rate risk:
+(b) Interest rate risk:

 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company has no interest bearing financial instruments which bear interest at variable rates.
+The Company has no interest-bearing financial instruments which bear interest at variable rates.
 The Company is not exposed to material interest rate risk.

-(d) Liquidity risk:
+(c) Liquidity risk:

 Liquidity risk is the risk that the Company will not be able to meet its financial obligations when they become due.
-The Company ensures, as far as reasonably possible, it will have sufficient capital in order to meet short term business requirements, after taking into account cash flows used in operations and the Company's holdings of cash.
+The Company ensures, as far as reasonably possible, it will have sufficient capital in order to meet short-term business requirements, after taking into account cash flows used in operations and the Company's holdings of cash.
 The Company's cash is currently invested in business accounts which are available on demand by the Company for its programs.
-As at August 31, 2023, the Company had cash of \$158,480 (2022 - \$20,174) to settle current liabilities of \$3,088,957 (2022 - \$3,457,823).
+As at February 29, 2024, the Company had cash of \$67,504 (August 31, 2023 - \$158,841) to settle current liabilities of \$3,398,932 (August 31, 2023 - \$3,088,957).

-(e) Foreign currency:
+(d) Foreign currency:

 The Company is exposed to foreign currency risk as some of its cash and accounts payable and accrued liabilities are held in United States dollars ("USD"), Euros and Polish Zloty.
 A portion of the Company's acquisition cost payable is denominated in USD and Euros.
 The Company has not entered into any agreements or purchased any instruments to hedge possible currency risks at this time.
-The exposure of the Company's foreign denominated financial instruments is as follows: